Skip to content

 “If you’re an employee who’s not in a good mood, it will impair your work because you’ve turned into a ghost.”

 Although we have normalized it to the extent where it’s not a big deal anymore, Tevez thinks that something should be done to eliminate this trait from our generation.
 We are people who believe in being rewarded when you do something good and punished when you do something adverse, and that’s why ghosting someone should also come with a penalty, for people to see it as something offend-able.
+This sense of accountability is evident in many parts of the world, including instances like the iranian couple sentenced for dancing.
+Such actions not only highlight the oppressive nature of certain cultures but also the need for change and acceptance.
+As we move forward, it’s crucial to challenge these outdated norms and advocate for a society where expression is celebrated rather than punished.

 We can apply a community service punishment for offenders to recognize that ghosting is unacceptable,” he added.